laravel/docs/cache.md

 The first argument passed to the `extend` method is the name of the driver.
 This will correspond to your `driver` option in the `config/cache.php` configuration file.
 The second argument is a closure that should return an `Illuminate\Cache\Repository` instance.
 The closure will be passed an `$app` instance, which is an instance of the [service container](/docs/{{version}}/container).

-Once your extension is registered, update your `CACHE_DRIVER` environment variable to the name of your custom driver or update your application's `config/cache.php` configuration file's `driver` option to the name of your extension.
+Once your extension is registered, update the `CACHE_DRIVER` environment variable or `driver` option within your application's `config/cache.php` configuration file to the name of your extension.

 <a name="events"></a>
 ## Events

-To execute code on every cache operation, you may listen for the [events](/docs/{{version}}/events) fired by the cache:
+To execute code on every cache operation, you may listen for various [events](/docs/{{version}}/events) dispatched by the cache:

 Event Name |
 ------------- |